global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 be searched, then use ? and / delimiters as usual.

-At times it's wise to have global
+At times it's wise to have global or

-run a search over just one line in a file.
+global! run a search over just one line in a file.

 This is the basis for conditional execution of line-mode commands.